 Public Service Summer Stipend

-In the summer of 2019, over 200 Cardozo students received funding for their summer internships from our Public Service Summer Stipend Program.
+In the summer of 2021, nearly 200 Cardozo students received funding for their summer internships from our Public Service Summer Stipend Program.
 These stipends are awarded to first- and second-year Cardozo students who have secured unpaid internships with 501(c)(3) nonprofit organizations, government entities, or judges' chambers during the summer.
 One of our largest supporters of this program is the David Berg Foundation.
 Those fellowships are awarded to students with a demonstrated commitment to working with underserved communities.

 Pro Bono and Volunteer Projects